 1. Reason for skepticism from employers:

 In such a scenario, the company would worry that the candidate would leave, if exposed to better prospects.
-Maybe the candidate hoped for better salary, which never got offered.
+Maybe the candidate hoped for a better salary, which never got offered.

 It could also be that the company is worried that the candidate is indecisive and keeps changing mind, every five minutes or so.
 These are some of the reasons on why a company might not consider an applicant who once rejected their job offer.